Gunnar50/receipe-app/README.md

 ## TODO

+- write tests for recipe api
-- update code to use tryPromise and trySync
+- update RECIPES to use tryPromise and trySync
-- fix the tests for auth
+- turn into a docker container
 - redo installation and setup in README.md
-- turn into a docker container
-- write tests for recipe api

 ## 🛠️Technology Stack